Best Dog Bowls – Reviews Of Top Choices And Tips To Help You Choose

 It’s made with non-toxic ABS plastic (BPA and FDA approved).
 Plus, the floating-disk and 2-disc design slows down your dog from drinking too fast, prevents them from getting wet, and keeps unwanted debris from contaminating the water.
 This is one of the best dog water bowls out there.

-The Importance of Dog Bowls
+Key Features Of The Best Dog Bowls

 Generally, you’ll want to look for a dog bowl that can hold enough food or water for the size of your dog.
 With a Labrador, this typically means medium to large dog bowls.
 However, sometimes a small dog bowl can work in a pinch, especially if it’s for a short walk of if you’re traveling light.
 And unfortunately, dog water bowls have been identified as one of the highest contaminated items in a household.

 Research shows that plastic and ceramic dog bowls, especially, can house bacteria faster and more readily, but even stainless steel housed it as well.
 And while more research is needed to find the best material for dog bowls, current research shows that no matter what they are made of, they may harbor harmful bacteria.
-Therefore, it’s essential that you clean dog bowls regularly to prevent any bacteria from forming and being passed on to your Lab.
+Therefore, it’s essential that you clean dog bowls regularly to prevent any bacteria from forming and being passed on to your dog.
 So, look for dog bowls that are dishwasher safe or easy to clean.

 Your Dog’s Needs Will Dictate What Dog Bowl To Get